-In our previous article of this series, we learned how to populate the Top/Bottom 10 profitable customers using sets.
-In this article, we are going to tackle the same challenge, but now using table calculation rank.
+In the previous article of this series, I showed you how to populate the Top/Bottom 10 profitable customers using sets.
+In this article, I will show you another technique to tackle the same challenge, but now using table calculation rank.

 Right click any where under dimension or measure area and select Create >> Calculated field.

-On the dialogue box that pops up fill it as shown below.
+On the calculation editor fill it as shown below.

-This formula helps us rank profit in descending order.
+This formula helps us rank customers in descending order by Profit.

 Note: Above calculation does not specified how our ranking is being computed, to set the computation to rank profit a long the Customer Name, select Default Table Calculation above and chose compute using Customer Name.